zo0r/zo0r/README.md

 - 📙 Firebase
 - 📗 Swagger
 - ⚡ Electron
-- ⏪ Reverse engineer
+- ⏪ Reverse engineering
 - 🔂 Assembly
-- 📚 Created libraries and frameworks from scratch (most of them private unfortunately, NDA, you know)
+- 📚 Created libraries and frameworks from scratch (some of them are private unfortunately, NDA, you know)
 - 🤯 More stuff that I don't remember

 ### Hornorable mentions 👑
 - 👴 jQuery
-- 👴 PhoneGap / Cordova

 #### Get in touch ✉️ z@zo0r.me